About the Pediatric Emergency Medicine Fellowship at Mount Sinai

 The Department of Emergency Medicine at Mount Sinai has an annual volume of more than 30,000 pediatric patients and is a referral center for pediatric subspecialty care.
 The Pediatric Emergency Medicine division is fully integrated within our successful emergency medicine department, with strong ties to the department of pediatrics.
 Nine BC/BE faculty with strong academic interests supervise the child friendly department 24 hours a day in a distinct location from the adult emergency department containing its own nursing, child life specialists and social workers.

-Graduating fellows have taken academic positions in institutions such as Montefiore Medical Center, New York University Medical Center, the Connecticut Children’s Medical Center and the Mount Sinai Medical Center.
+Graduating fellows have taken academic positions in institutions such as Montefiore Medical Center, New York University Medical Center, the Connecticut Children’s Medical Center and the Mount Sinai Health System.